zpl-c/zpl/README.md

 <br />
 <div align="center">
-  Pure C library for building simple and elegant cross-platform mmo client-server solutions.
+  A collection of single-file public domain header-only libraries for C and C++.
 </div>

 <div align="center">